 - (Add-On Session) Identify and discuss relevant clinical, ethical, legal, and risk management issues around the cases presented.

 - (Add-On Session) Participants will identify signs of distress and impairment, and identify a form of self-care.

 Continuing Education Credit – 4 or 6 Ethics Hours

 - APA – Avant Training is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Avant Training maintains responsibility for this program and its content.
 This workshop qualifies for Ethics CE hours for psychologists.

-- LCSW – This workshop is pending approval for Ethics CE hours through the Georgia Society for Clinical Social Work.
+- LCSW – This workshop is approved for Ethics CE hours through the Georgia Society for Clinical Social Work.
+Approval #061622.